nuwe1/nuwe1/README.md

 **nuwe1/nuwe1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+Hi there, I'm a Full Stack Developer with expertise in Ruby on Rails and a passion for open source.
+With several years of experience working on complex web applications, I have developed a strong proficiency in both front-end and back-end development.
+I'm also an active contributor to GitLab and have won two consecutive hackathons in Q1 and Q2 of 2021.

+My technical skillset includes proficiency in Ruby, Rails, JavaScript, React, Redux, HTML/CSS, Git, and SQL databases such as PostgreSQL.
+I'm always eager to learn and stay up-to-date with the latest technologies and industry trends.

+As a developer, I prioritize clean and maintainable code, efficient workflows, and a collaborative team environment.
+I enjoy working on challenging projects and leveraging my problem-solving skills to build scalable and robust solutions.

+I'm currently seeking Ruby on Rails roles where I can contribute my expertise, passion for open source, and desire to continue learning and growing as a developer.
+Feel free to check out my Github profile to see some of my recent work and contributions.

+Hi there!
+I'm a passionate Full Stack Developer with a focus on Ruby on Rails projects.
+I have extensive experience in contributing to open source, including GitLab, and have won two consecutive hackathons in Q1 and Q2 of 2021.
+As a GitLab Hero and member of the GitLab Heroes Steering Committee, I help out in recruiting new GitLab Heroes, goal setting and strategy, reviewing applications, and supporting and coaching new Heroes.
+I am proficient in HTML/CSS, JavaScript, React, Redux, PostgreSQL, Bootstrap, Webpack, Babel, and of course, Ruby on Rails.
+My ability to lead team retrospective and demo sessions, add new features to the backend and frontend, and configure applications to run on GitLab pipelines makes me a valuable asset to any team.
+Let's connect and create something amazing!

+As a full stack developer with expertise in Ruby on Rails, I have extensive experience developing scalable web applications and contributing to open source projects.
+I am a GitLab Hero and member of the GitLab Heroes Steering Committee, where I recruit and coach new Heroes, review applications, and set goals and strategies.
+I have also won consecutive hackathons in Q1 and Q2 of 2021, demonstrating my ability to innovate and deliver results.
+With a passion for clean, maintainable code and a dedication to continuous learning, I am seeking new opportunities to apply my skills and make a meaningful impact in the Ruby on Rails community.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...